FkReMy/university-lms/university-lms-frontend/README.md

 ## Development Notes

-- Use `src/lib/constants.js` to centralize:
-  - enums from the DB (roles, quiz types, question types, etc.)
+- Use `src/lib/constants.js` to centralize enums/statuses (roles, quiz types, etc.).
-  - application statuses for offerings, enrollments, etc.
-- This keeps forms, filters, and guards in sync with the backend schema.
+- Keep forms, filters, and guards in sync with backend schema.
-- Prefer **feature folders** under `pages/` and `components/` so each database domain has a clear front-end home.
+- Prefer feature folders in `pages/` and `components/` so each domain is easy to find.

 ---

 ## License
 Internal / educational use.
-Add a proper license here once decided.